heyjianjing/convex_optimization/README.md

 * Newton step at infeasible points
 * Primal-dual interpretation
 * Infeasible start with Newton's method and use of residual for line search
+* Use LDLT factorization to solve KKT system of equations